Lochore

-Lochore is a former mining village in Fife, Scotland.
+Lochore (Loch Oir) is a former mining village in Fife, Scotland.
 It takes its name from the nearby Loch Ore.

 It is largely joined to the adjacent villages of Ballingry to the north and Crosshill to the south.

 Education

 Most of the children in Lochore go to the large primary school, Benarty Primary School, a feeder school to Lochgelly High School or alternatively the smaller Roman Catholic Primary school, Saint Kenneth's, in neighbouring Ballingry, which is one of seven feeder schools to St. Columba's R.C.
 High School in Dunfermline.